Starfish Youth Therapy Center Walkthrough Video:

 Do parents sit in on therapy?

-Sometimes.
-Some children do better in therapy when a parent is present and some do better without.
-Between sessions, parents are usually given activity tasks to complete with their child in an effort to maximize progress.
+Parents may be asked to participate in some sessions, depending on the type or therapy and specific skills targeted.
+Parents may also be asked to participate in individual parent education and training sessions or be given follow up tasks to complete with their child in an effort to maximize progress.
 One of our primary goals is to give your entire family skills and knowledge to help your child gain the greatest benefit from therapy.

 How is therapy scheduled?